-- A. Submittals: Review each submittal and check for coordination with other Work of the Contract and for compliance with the Contract Documents.
+- A. Review each submittal and check for compliance with the Contract Documents.
 Note corrections and field dimensions.
-Mark with approval stamp before submitting to Architect. - B. Project Closeout and Maintenance Material Submittals: See requirements in Section 01770 "Closeout Procedures." - C. Approval Stamp: Stamp each submittal with a uniform, approval stamp.
+Mark with approval stamp before submitting to Architect. - B. Approval Stamp: Stamp each submittal with a uniform, approval stamp.
 Include Project name and location, submittal number, Specification Section title and number, name of reviewer, date of Contractor's approval, and statement certifying that submittal has been reviewed, checked, and approved for compliance with the Contract Documents.